mui/mui-x/docs/data/date-pickers/fields/fields.md

 ## Introduction

-The fields are React components that lets you enter a date with the keyboard, without any modal or dropdown UI.
+The fields are React components that let you enter a date or time with the keyboard, without using any modal or dropdown UI.
+They provide refined navigation through arrow keys and support advanced behaviors like localization and validation.

 ### Fields to edit a single element